 Year Ended December 31,

-2018 2017 2016
+2 2019 2018 2017

+Cost of goods sold \$ 121 \$ 9 \$ 9

-Research and development \$ 51 \$ 43 \$ 50
+Research and development 689 51 43

-Selling, general and administrative 1,168 200 198
+Selling, general and administrative 5,387 1,159 191

-Total stock-based compensation \$ 1,219 \$ 243 \$ 248
+Total stock-based compensation \$ 6,197 \$ 1,219 \$ 243

-As of December 31, 2018, the amount of unearned stock-based compensation currently estimated to be expensed from now through the year 2022 related to unvested employee and non-employee director share-based awards is \$15.5 million and the weighted average period over which the unearned stock-based compensation is expected to be recognized is 3.1 years.
+As of December 31, 2019, the amount of unearned stock-based compensation currently estimated to be expensed from now through the year 2023 related to unvested employee and non-employee director stock-based awards is \$33.9 million and the weighted average period over which the unearned stock-based compensation is expected to be recognized is 3.0 years.
 If there are any modifications or cancellations of the underlying unvested securities, we may be required to accelerate, increase, or cancel any remaining unearned stock compensation expense.
-Future stock-based compensation expense and unearned stock-based compensation will increase to the extent that we grant additional share-based awards.
+Future stock-based compensation expense and unearned stock-based compensation will increase to the extent that we grant additional stock-based awards.

-We estimate the fair value of share-based awards on the date of grant using the Black-Scholes option pricing model using the fair market value of our common stock on the date of grant and a number of other complex and subjective assumptions.
+We estimate the fair value of stock-based awards on the date of grant using the Black-Scholes option pricing model using the fair market value of our common stock on the date of grant and a number of other complex and subjective assumptions.
 These assumptions include, but are not limited to, estimates regarding the expected term of the awards, estimates of the stock volatility over a duration that approximates the expected term of the awards, estimates of the risk-free rate, and estimates of expected dividend rates.

 Due to our limited amount of historical exercise, forfeiture, and expiration activity, we have opted to use the "simplified method" for estimating the expected term of options, whereby the expected term equals the arithmetic average of the vesting terms and the original contractual term of the option.
 We will continue to analyze our expected term assumption as more historical data becomes available.
 Due to our limited operating history and a lack of company specific historical and implied volatility data, we have based our estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 When selecting these public companies on which we have based our expected stock price volatility, we generally selected companies with comparable characteristics to it, including enterprise value, stages of clinical development, risk profiles, position within the industry, and with historical share price information sufficient to meet the expected life of the stock-based awards.
-The historical volatility data was computed using the daily closing prices for the selected companies' shares over historical periods that approximate calculated expected term of our share-based awards.
+The historical volatility data was computed using the weekly closing prices for the selected companies' shares over historical periods that approximate calculated expected term of our stock-based awards.
 We will continue to analyze the historical stock price volatility assumption as more historical data for our common stock becomes available.

-The risk-free rate assumption is based on the U.S. Treasury instruments with maturities similar to the expected term of our stock options.
+The risk-free rate assumption is based on the U.S. government Treasury instruments with maturities similar to the expected term of our stock options.